-The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report on pages 11 to 35.
-The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the Financial Results on pages 35 to 39.
+The Group's business activities, together with the factors likely to affect its future development, performance and position are set out in the Strategic Report.
+The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the Financial Results in the Strategic Report.
 In addition, Notes 1 to 4 of the financial statements include the Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments and hedging activities; and its exposures to credit risk and liquidity risk.